vladikk/vladikk.github.com/content/post/source/2020-04-09-untangling-microservices.markdown

 When designing microservices-based systems, it’s crucial to measure and optimize the right metric.
 Designing boundaries for micro*codebases*, and micro*teams* is definitely easier.
 However, to build a *system*, we have to take it into account.
 Microservices are about designing systems, not individual services.

 And that brings us back to the title of the post — “Untangling Microservices, or Balancing Complexity in Distributed Systems”. **The only way to untangle microservices is to balance the local complexity of each service and the global complexity of the whole system.**

+## P.S.
+I'm overwhelmed and humbled by the positive responses to this post.
+Hence, I'll turn it into "Untangling Microservices" blog series.
+In the next posts I'll share some practical tips for minimizing synchronous and asynchronous interfaces of your services, and general heuristics for evaluating and designing service boundaries.

+Feel free to nag me (@vladikk) if you are reading this after May 2020 and there is no link to the next post.

 ## Bibliography